Are you ready for self-directed investing?

 Choosing an online brokerage platform

-There are a number of online trading platforms to help you get started in self-directed investing.
+There are several online trading platforms to help you start self-directed investing.
 Many large financial institutions offer this service.

 While some people will opt for the services offered by their bank, there are other factors that you may want to consider.
 Here are four: